AdobeDocs/audience-manager.en/help/using/features/traits/trait-and-segment-qualification-reference.md

 uuid: 07e0a639-2fb2-45d8-bad7-10fb46b08ba9
 ---

-# Trait Qualification Reference {#trait-qualification-reference}
+# Trait and Segment Qualification Reference {#trait-qualification-reference}

 Trait qualification, or trait realization, is treated differently in Audience Manager, depending on trait type.
-See the table below for detailed information on trait qualification.
+See [Trait Qualification by Trait Type](#trait-type) for details about trait type qualification.

+Additionally, see [Real-time Segment Population and Total Segment Population](#real-time-segment) for details about segment qualification.

 ## Trait Qualification by Trait Type {#trait-type}